 Some readers emailed me the following questions:

-I have seen many wearing chandan and kumkum tilaka on agnya chakra.
+I have seen many wearing a chandan and kumkum tilaka on their agnya chakra.

-What is the significance of wearing chandan tilak on the upper part of forehead and kumkum tilaka at agnya?
+What is the significance of wearing a chandan tilak on the upper part of the forehead and a kumkum tilaka at the agnya?

-Traditionally, tilaka is a symbol.
+Traditionally, a tilaka is a symbol.
 A symbol of auspiciousness, a stamp of commitment, a declaration of belief and confidence.
-In all religious ceremonies of sanātana dharma, tilaka, a mark on the forehead, and mauli, the sacred thread form an integral part.
-Socially, The wife puts it on to declare her marital status along with an implicit commitment to the relationship of marriage.
-The maiden puts it on her forehead to accentuate her beauty while quietly declaring her self-confidence.
-Religiously, tilaka of various sects are different, a sign that allows them to recognize each other.
-A Shaivite may wear tripuṇda, Vaishnavite, urdhav tripuṇda, and Shakta, just the round circle.
-Each sect also seem to have a philosophy behind it.
+In all religious ceremonies of sanātana dharma, a tilaka, a mark on the forehead, and a mauli, the sacred thread, form an integral part of them.
+Socially, the wife puts a red tilaka on her forehead to declare her marital status along with an implicit commitment to the relationship of marriage.
+The maiden wears it to accentuate her beauty while quietly declaring her self-confidence.
+Religiously, the tilaka of various sects are different, a sign that allows them to recognize each other.
+A Shaivite may wear the tripuṇda, a Vaishnavite, the urdhav tripuṇda, and a Shakta, just the round circle.
+Each sect also seems to have a philosophy behind it.

 An adept however puts it on for different reasons.
 The saguṇa upāsaka, worshipper of form, wears the tilaka as a reminder.
-It affords him the constant memory that he is a śarṇāgatī, a refugee, of his Ishta .
-The Nirguṇa upāsaka, worshiper of the formless, puts it on his ajῆa cakra, the sacral psychoneurotic plexus on glabella pinpointing the location of the chakra.
+It affords him the constant memory that he is a śarṇāgatī, a refugee, of his Ishta.
+The Nirguṇa upāsaka, worshipper of the formless, puts it on his ajῆa cakra, the sacral psychoneurotic plexus on the glabella pinpointing the location of the chakra.
 It helps him in achieving better concentration.

 Commentary on Saundarya Lahiri

 Namaste Swamiji, We all have been reading your posts regularly and are highly inspired by them.
-May I request the topics for blog posts?
-If you take a specific scripture and do bhashya/ commentary enlighten us.
+May I request a topic for some blog posts?
+If you could take a specific scripture and do a bhashya / commentary and enlighten us?
 We are fortunate that you can guide us on the scriptures with experiential knowledge.
 We would be very happy if you could take Saudarya Lahari to begin with.
 If you could take 5 shlokas per session we would cover it in 20 blogs.
 Pranam and deep gratitude.

 To an upāsaka of Sri Vidya, I am willing to share some of the esoteric secrets and crucial points that raise the probability of success.
-Briefly as much as personally, I find Lalitā Sahasarnama more than enough.
-The one hundred eighty-one verses of Sahasarnama can help you achieve just about everything you can possibly imagine.
-That combined with the Mula vidya, the primary mantra of the Goddess with Sri Yantra and her invocation with Sri Suktam is all that is required to see miracles unfold before your very eyes.
-Such things can only be passed on verbally in the time-honored tradition of guru to the disciple or from Siddha to the sādhaka.
+Briefly as much as personally, I find the Lalitā Sahasranama more than enough.
+The one hundred eighty-one verses of the Sahasranama can help you achieve just about everything you can possibly imagine.
+That combined with the Mula vidya, the primary mantra of the Goddess with the Sri Yantra and her invocation with the Sri Suktam is all that is required to see miracles unfold before your very eyes.
+Such things can only be passed on verbally in the time-honored tradition of the guru to the disciple or from a Siddha to a sādhaka.

 After the end of the beginning of your sādhana, the real meaning of the hundred verses of Saundarya Lahiri will emerge.
 Why, you will actually experience the waves of ānanda, bliss, and saundarya, beauty.
 And that, my dear, is going to be a far gratifying, fulfilling and lasting experience than a cognitive grasp of the text.
 I hope you agree; if not, please feel free to comment back with your thoughts.
 It is an important subject matter.

-In one of your recitals you mentioned about the sound of gandharvas please describe it if possible, and how can one feel or experience it.
+In one of your recitals you mentioned the sound of the gandharvas.
+Please could you describe it if possible, and please explain how one can feel or experience it.
 How do you link the Ghandarva music to the music we hear around us.

-If I start narrating my experiences about hearing the music of Gandharva, elves, most will label me a nut case.
+If I start narrating my experiences about hearing the music of the Gandharva, elves, most will label me a nut case.
 Not that it matters, fortunately.
-Merely documenting my experiences, I think, maybe even wrongly, is not going to accomplish much for no one.
+Merely documenting my experiences, I think, maybe even wrongly, is not going to accomplish much for anyone.
 I am happy to share such experiences in a personal setting, in a face-to-face conversation.

 I can elaborate on this topic when underscored by a bond of faith between the audience and myself; where I feel that it is going to inspire the seeker.
 In fact, I would rather show them the actual path so they can experience, verify, and validate it themselves.
 Reading up on any music, however human or divine, is a poor use of one’s time.
 Why not go for the actual experience itself!
 And if you are desperate to experience it, please become a worthy recipient of it first.
 That requires working on self-purification and self-transformation.

-Till such time that you are able to be one with the music inside, learn to listen and enjoy — not just hear — the one outside.
+Until such time that you are able to be one with the music inside you, learn to listen and enjoy — not just hear — the music outside.
 The celestial music inside is called anāhata nāda, the unstruck sound; a priceless yogic experience.
 It can be experienced by anyone who can commit to the practice of quality meditation for one year.
 Of such one year, six months must be fully dedicated to the discipline.

 Please know that unless you put in the effort, there are going to be no real experiences.
-And I am happy to play the broken record: you must sow the seed of an intense effort to partake of the fruits of anything even remotely close to the ones you are aspiring.
+And I am happy to play a broken record: you must sow the seeds of an intense effort to partake of the fruits of anything even remotely close to the ones you are aspiring to.